garyfleming/product-engineering/estimates.md

 ^ Good estimates aren't about precision.
 They're not.
 Broad estimates that have implicit error bounds and uncertainty help establish trust.
 They show, to some extent, that you know that you don't know.

 ^ Overly precise estimates in this context decrease trust.
 They decrease.
-Use flat numerical systems with no error bounds leads to all sorts of weird behaviour and misunderstanding.
+Using flat numerical systems with no error bounds leads to all sorts of weird behaviour and misunderstanding.

 ---

-# story points
+# Story Points

 ^ ..
 Which inevitably brings us to story points.
+^ Let me start by saying I don't like story points.
+They can be a useful tool when used appropriately, but rarely are.
+They're like a hammer that mostly gets used as a saw; but with people just accepting that this is what you do in Agile.
+You'll note that there is no team-level agile methodology that promotes story points.

+---

+## _Scrum is founded on empiricism and lean thinking.
+Empiricism asserts that knowledge comes from **experience** and making decisions based on what is observed.
+Lean thinking reduces waste and focuses on the essentials._
+## Scrum Guide

+^ You might think that Scrum does, but there isn't any mention of them in scrum guide.
+It simply promotes empiricism.
+By empiricism, it very clearly means experience.
+Having people who know what to do, observing what happens each iteration, and then using that to inform what happens next.
+^ Sounds a lot like Experience-based complexity, right?
+^ To be clear, I'm not a massive scrum fan.
+Even ardent scrum teams should visualise, inspect, and adapt their way to something better.

+---

-don't like them
+^ don't like them
 Reasons why
 * The cargo cult of story points - Blindly adhered to, rarely understood, rarely to answer a specific question, without consideration of complexity etc precision
- - SPs are at a middling level of precision.
+ - SPs are at a poor level of precision.
 Neither particularly precise for when that's appropriate, or revealing of the inherent error bound and unknowns in the estimate. people think they can do things like capacity with them.
 - the Tuckman model myth in modern dynamic systems.
 - Dynamic reteaming - When was last time someone joined/left your team? parental leave?
 Sick leave?
 Secondment?